so1der/tiktok-downloader/README.md

 If you just inserting links in console window, you must divide them by Spacebar.

 ## Browser
 Yes, for now its works only with Google Chrome.
 But You can easily adapt it for other browser.
-You need to change these lines in file <i><b>main.py</i></b> to match Your browser's webdriver syntax:
+You need to change these lines in method <i><b>init_dirver</i></b> to match Your browser's webdriver syntax:
 ```python
 from selenium.webdriver.chrome.options import Options